doridori/doridori.github.io/about.md

 permalink: /about/
 ---

 I'm a UK based Android developer who is interested in building things that have a positive impact on peoples lives.
-This blog is for stuff I come across during development that I think is worth sharing.
-See my site [doridori.co.uk](doridori.co.uk).
+This blog is for stuff I feel the need to share!
+See my site [doridori.co.uk](http://doridori.co.uk).

 ### Contact me